Kubernetes PetSets

 1. Pods:

-Pods are the fundamental building blocks of Kubernetes, consisting of one or more containers that share a common network namespace.
+Pods are the fundamental building blocks of Kubernetes.
+They consist of one or more containers that share a common network namespace.
 Each pod receives a unique IP address, allowing containers within the pod to communicate via localhost.
 However, communication between different pods requires additional networking components.

 2. Services: